attilammagyar/js80p/README.md

 The first icon in the header row of envelope settings selects the shape that defines how the envelope will go from the initial level to the peak level.
+Click on it to select a different shape, or use the mouse wheel while holding the cursor over it.

 #### Decay Shape

 The second icon in the header row of envelope settings selects the shape that defines how the envelope will go from the peak level to the sustain level.
+Click on it to select a different shape, or use the mouse wheel while holding the cursor over it.

 #### Release Shape

 The third icon in the header row of envelope settings selects the shape that defines how the envelope will go from the sustain level to the final level.
+Click on it to select a different shape, or use the mouse wheel while holding the cursor over it.

 #### Update Mode